APP scam claims from 7 October 2024

 What happens when you make a claim

-We’ll ask you to give as much information as possible and send any evidence you have.
+We’ll ask you to give as much information as possible, and we might ask you to send any evidence you have.
 Then, if you’ve been scammed, we’ll:

 • Share the details of your claim with any banks you sent money to, so we can work with them to investigate